 5-star Decadence: The Best Club Level Lounges

-Because some club lounges at properties offer such an extensive food and beverage program, a club level room could provide a near all-inclusive experience.
-The best lounges easily offer breakfast, a light lunch, a makeshift dinner of hot and cold appetizers, champagne and cocktails, and a dessert bar.
+Because some club lounges offer extensive food and drink, a club level room provides a near all-inclusive experience.
+The best lounges offer breakfast, a light lunch, a makeshift dinner of appetizers, cocktails, and dessert.

-While most lounges offer the above, it is the cocktail hour spread of appetizers that may or may not suffice for dinner.
+While most lounges offer the above, it is the appetizer spread that may or may not suffice for dinner.
 It is the one meal that is hardest to feed children.
-After spending a recent week at both Ritz Carlton Naples Resorts in club level rooms, we became completely uninterested in dinner after a few days because of the plentiful spreads throughout the day.
+After spending a week at both Ritz Carlton Naples resorts club level, we became completely uninterested in dinner after a few days.

 Our favorite Ritz-Carlton resorts include Naples and Orlando in Florida, Laguna Niguel in California, and Bachelor Gulch in Colorado.
 Though we haven’t tried them, The Ritz-Carlton Los Angeles and New York Central Park are considered exceptional lounges.

 Langham and Belmond Club Lounges

 In Chicago, you cannot beat the club lounge at the Langham for atmosphere and generous food displays presented by very personable butlers.
 And in Charleston, the Belmond’s lounge becomes quite popular at cocktail hour for the extensive spread of hot and cold hors d’oeuvres.